 YOGA + SOMATICS

-Hip Hop w/ Jaret Hughes: Learn to move and groove with just the basics.
+Hip Hop with Jaret Hughes: Learn to move and groove with just the basics.
 Learn today’s hottest Hip Hop moves with an occassional old skool flare including progressions across the floor.
 This high energy, intense class is sure to get you movin and groovin and not to mention…SWEATIN!!!!
-Dress comfortably in non-restrictive clothing and sneakers. top
+Dress comfortably in non-restrictive clothing and sneakers.
+Kid friendly

-Beginning Odissi Dance w/ Ratna Roy: Odissi is a classical dance style from Eastern India.
-Tracing its origins to 2nd century BC, Orissi combines dance and theatre.
-The Beginning class focuses on the grammar and vocabulary of the dance through exercises, footwork, eye-chin-neck coordinations, and hand gestures (mudras).
-It works with the total body, including facial expressions. top
+Beginning Odissi Dance with Ratna Roy: Odissi is a classical dance style from Eastern India.
+Tracing its origins to 2nd century BC, Odissi combines dance and theatre.
+The Beginning class focuses on the grammar and vocabulary of the dance through yoga stretches, exercises, footwork, eye-chin-neck coordinations, hand gestures (mudras), foot positions, and walks/gaits.
+The dance style works with the total body, including facial expressions and pranayama (yoga).
+Kid friendly

-West African w/Sarah Lee: West African dance explores movement and cultural traditions from Senegal and Guinea.
-Through her extensive training and 8 trips to Guinea, Sarah Lee, offers her knowledge from some of the best West African dancers and instructors in the world, including: Alseny Bangoura, Mamadama Camara, Aly Mara and Sorel Conte.
-Accompanied by live drumming, experience the infectious enthusiasm, playfulness, and generosity of spirit found in West African dance. top
+West African with Kokou Gbakenou and Sarah Lee: West African dance explores movement and cultural traditions from Guinea.
+Through her extensive training and 12 trips to Guinea, Sarah Lee, offers her knowledge from some of the best West African dancers and instructors in the world, including: Youssouf Koumbassa, Moustapha Bangoura, Alseny Bangoura, and Mamadama Camara,.
+Accompanied by live drumming, experience the infectious enthusiasm, playfulness, and generosity of spirit found in West African dance.
+Kid friendly (ages 8+)